 Do you know what I mean?

-That’s why I love this month’s theme and hope you’re excited about it too.
+That’s why I love this month’s theme of repurposing, and hope you’re excited about it too.

 We’ve got repurposed projects going on around here all throughout September, and today’s project features a lamp that is…good grief…so many years old I can’t even remember how old it actually is!